apohllo/nlp/5-tagging.md

    [COMBO](https://github.com/360er0/COMBO) is a tagger that does not need a morphosyntactic analyzer).
 1. The information provided by a tagger can be useful for many applications.
 You can selects words from particular grammatical category or you can submit the data to a downstream task such as text classification.
+1. More sophisticated algorithms for multiword expressions identification, such as [AutoPhrase](https://github.com/shangjingbo1226/AutoPhrase) take into account more features including: morphosyntactic tags, expression contexts, etc. and use data from e.g. Wikipedia, to automatically identify high-quality multiword expressions and use them to train MWE classifiers.